cheunghoiding/Webscraping_Project/README.md

 3. Incomplete Data
   - Challenges: Not enough information regarding required experience level for each job, hard to analyse correlation between experience level & mean salary
   - Next Steps: Likely apply machine learning to more accurately classify job category and seniority of each posting

+## Conclusion

+Our Takeaways - Project
+- High-quality analysis is not possible without high-quality data
+  - Scrape data with correct extraction methodologies.
+  - Data has to be cleaned up properly, and it takes a lot of time.
+- Write your codes clearly
+  - After hundreds of lines, codes become hard to follow.
+  - Ensure code writing is easy to trace and understand.
+  - Create variables with relevant names.

+Our Takeaways - Findings
+- Overall score of a company doesn’t correlate to salary
+  - Corporates should stop thinking they can make their employees happy by offering higher salary
+  - Focus more on culture/values, senior management, work/life balance, advancement opportunities, etc.
+- Data-oriented roles are becoming more important in Hong Kong
+  - Jan ‘21 (Xccelerate): HKD 192,000 (entry) → HKD 420,000 (senior)
+  - Jun ‘21 (our analysis): HKD 265,000 (entry) → HKD 444,000 (senior)